Our Spring Brown Bear hunts runs May 10-25 of even numbered years. 2022, 2024, 2026 etc.

 We run two 8-day hunts back to back.
 It is also possible to book the entire 16 day season.

-You will be hunting in Alaska's Cold Bay and Izembek Refuge area, where we have two Exclusive Refuge guide concessions as well as permits to hunt on State and Native land.
+You will be hunting in Alaska's Cold Bay and Izembek Refuge area, where we have two Federal Refuge guide concessions as well as permits to hunt on State land.
 Historically this is one of the very best areas for trophy Brown Bear in the world.
 Hunting under towering volcanoes and snow capped peaks makes for a truly memorable experience.

 We hunt these big brown bears by the spot and stalk method as they emerge from the den.
 In the spring their coats are thick with winter hair.
 It is common to watch big males following sows for the purpose of breeding.
 Long daylight hours during the Spring allow for 16-18 hour hunting days.
 Hunters can expect to see an average of 5-7 bears a day, in some camps even more.
 Although not everyone in camp will harvest a true 10 foot bear, we work hard to only harvest large mature boars over 9' squared.
 Clients can expect to harvest a bear in the 9' to 10 1/2' range with some bears even measuring up to 11' squared.
 Several bears a year will carry Boone and Crocket skulls.